-- All structural components must be inspected, at least once annually, for cracking, subsidence, spalling, erosion and deterioration. - Components expected to receive and/or trap debris and sediment must be inspected for clogging at least twice annually, as well as after every storm exceeding 1 inch of rainfall.
+• All structural components must be inspected, at least once annually, for cracking, subsidence, spalling, erosion and deterioration.

-- During inspections, the MTD must be examined for standing water.
+- Components expected to receive and/or trap debris and sediment must be inspected for clogging at least twice annually, or more frequently if specified in the MTD Operations and Maintenance Manual, as well as after every storm exceeding 1 inch of rainfall. - During inspections, the MTD must be examined for standing water.
 If standing water is present in the MTD, and standing water is not a component of the MTD design, corrective action must be taken and the maintenance manual must be revised to prevent similar failures in the future. - Sediment removal should take place when all runoff has drained from the MTD. - Disposal of debris, trash, sediment and other waste material must be done at suitable disposal/recycling sites and in compliance with all applicable local, state and federal waste regulations. - The maintenance plan must indicate the maximum allowable level of oil, sediment and debris accumulation.
-These levels must be monitored during inspections to ensure that removal of these materials is performed when necessary. - In addition to the requirements for maintenance listed above, maintenance in accordance with the MTD manufacturer's recommendations must be included in the maintenance manual and performed as indicated.
+These levels must be monitored during inspections to ensure that removal of these materials is performed when necessary. - In addition to the requirements for maintenance listed above, maintenance in accordance with the MTD manufacturer's recommendations must be included in the maintenance manual and performed as indicated. - A detailed, written log of all preventative and corrective maintenance performed on the MTD must be kept, including a record of all inspections and copies of maintenance-related work orders.
+Additional maintenance guidance can be found at: